 - Using the Luer lock cone-shaped applicator attached to the syringe, apply ZYNRELEF to the tissues within the surgical site as follows:

-- For bunionectomy, apply ZYNRELEF to the proximal and distal ends (i.e., beyond the boney repair) of the wound.
+- For foot and ankle surgical procedures, apply ZYNRELEF to the proximal and distal ends (i.e., beyond the boney repair) of the wound.

-- For open inguinal herniorrhaphy, apply ZYNRELEF above and below the fascial repair.
+- For small-to-medium open abdominal surgical procedures, close the peritoneum (if applicable), then apply ZYNRELEF above and below the fascial repair.

-- For total knee arthroplasty, apply ZYNRELEF directly to the posterior capsule, the anteromedial tissues and periosteum, and the anterolateral tissues and periosteum after cementation of the components.
+- For lower extremity total joint arthroplasty surgical procedures, apply ZYNRELEF directly to the joint capsule, the anteromedial tissues and periosteum, and the anterolateral tissues and periosteum after placement of the components.

 - Only apply ZYNRELEF to the tissue layers below the skin incision and not directly onto the subdermal layer or the skin.